codelation/codelation-cli/README.md

-  help [command]       # Help about any command. ios:new              # Generate a new app using Codelation's iOS project template rails:new            # Generate a new app using Codelation's Rails project template vue:new              # Generate a new app using Codelation's Vue project template
+  help [command]       # Help about any command. ios:new              # Generate a new app using Codelation's iOS project template rails:new            # Generate a new app using Codelation's Rails project template setup                # Perform the setup tasks on any newly cloned Codelation project upgrade              # Upgrades codelation-cli to the latest version vue:new              # Generate a new app using Codelation's Vue project template

 Flags: